Swisscom: Other business areas

 Other business areas include business segments that do not belong directly to, but are related to, the core businesses of telecommunications and IT.

 Brands

 In Switzerland, Swisscom offers products and services from its core business under the main Swisscom brand.
-Swisscom also sells products and services under the Wingo secondary brand as well as third-party brands such as Coop Mobile and M-Budget Mobile.
-Other brands, such as cablex and localsearch, are in Swisscom’s portfolio and characterise the company’s other areas of business.
-Abroad, Swisscom’s presence is primarily in Italy through the Fastweb brand.
+Swisscom also sells lower-cost products and services under the Wingo flanker brand as well as third-party MVNOs such as Coop Mobile, M-Budget Mobile (in cooperation with Coop and Migros respectively) and Lycamobile.
+Other brands, such as cablex and localsearch, are in Swisscom's portfolio and characterise the company's other areas of business.
+Abroad, Swisscom's presence is primarily in Italy through the Fastweb brand.

 Business figures

-The Group’s financials for 2021 are as follows:
+The Group's financials for 2022 are as follows: